Outline 4.5 Functional Roles of Adjacent Areas

 4.5.3 Specificity Validation: FEF vs. 55b

-A parallel validation compared FEF with its immediate premotor neighbor, area 55b, using partial correlation to rule out nonspecific regional signals.
+A parallel validation compared FEF with its immediate premotor neighbour, area 55b, using partial correlation to rule out nonspecific regional signals.
 Despite their direct anatomical neighbourhood, the two seed regions exhibit clearly dissociable connectivity patterns.
-In both hemispheres, the FEF maintains dominant coupling with parietal, motor areas and the ventral connectivity to TA2 and TE1a already shown in Fig FEF vs IFJa part corr.png.
-In contrast, area 55b dominates language-related connectivity to areas A5, PSL (left , right ), superior temporal lobe and Broca’s areas 44 and 45 (44: left , right ; 45: left , right ). suggesting it functions as a language-relay for the spatial-dominated prefrontal dorsal domain led by the FEF.
-This dissociation confirms that the spatial connectivity profile is specific to the FEF, and not general for the entire dorso-prefrontal region.
+In both hemispheres, the FEF maintains dominant coupling with parietal and motor areas (PF: left , ; right , ; PFcm: left , ; MST: left , ).
+In contrast, area 55b dominates language-related connectivity, with the highest mean connectivity values in the entire analysis: PSL (left , ; right , ), STSdp (left , ; right , ), and Broca’s areas 44 (left , ; right , ) and 45 (left , ; right , ).
+The FEF profile shows no equivalent coupling with temporal or language regions in either hemisphere.

 4.5.4 Results of the Broca-Seed Validation